facebookresearch/habitat-sim/README.md

     Note that in this mode the agent will be frozen and oriented toward the spawned physical objects.
 Additionally, '--save_png' can be used to output agent visual observation frames of the physical scene to the current directory.

 We also provide a docker setup for habitat-stack, refer to [habitat-docker-setup](https://github.com/facebookresearch/habitat-api#docker-setup).

+## Rendering to GPU Tensors

+We support transfering rendering results directly to a [PyTorch](https://pytorch.org/) tensor via CUDA-GL Interop.
+This feature is built by when Habitat-Sim is compiled with CUDA, i.e. built with `--with-cuda`.
+To enable it, set the `gpu2gpu_transfer` flag of the sensor specification(s) to `True`

+This is implemented in a way that is reasonably agnostic to the exact GPU-Tensor library being used, but we currently have only implemented support for PyTorch.